kostergroup/SIMsalabim/Tests/tests.md

 ## Test 10: Transient Photo-current with interface traps at grain boundaries (TPC)
 This test assesses ZimT's ability to simulate the emptying of interface traps that sit at grain-boundaries (GBs).
 It is similar to Test 9, but not there are 10 GBs with interface traps that trap and de-trap holes.
 The input parameters are chosen such that de-trapping should have a lifetime of 25 ms. Fitting to ZimT's result indeed yields a lifetime of 0.025 s as expected.

+## Test 11: Transient Photo-current for estimating Urbach energy
+This tests ZimT's ability to simulate detrapping of charges from bulk traps that are distributed exponentially from the conduction band defined by an Urbach energy of 100 meV.
+The Urbach energy can be fitted by transforming time and current output as described in MacKenzie, et al., J. Phys.
+Chem.
+C **117 (24)**, 12407-12414 (2013).
+First we run the steady state solver under illumination, effectively filling the traps present.
+Then we switch off the light and track detrapping charges through the current.
+We then manipulate the current and time values to estimate the DOS(E) and fit the Urbach energy, which yields 95 meV, sufficiently close to the input value.

+## Test 12: Transient Photo-current for estimating Urbach energy
+This tests ZimT's ability to simulate detrapping of charges from interface traps that are distributed exponentially from the valence band, defined by an Urbach of 70 meV.
+We use 10 grain boundaries for this purpose.
+The Urbach energy can be fitted by transforming time and current output as described in MacKenzie, et al., J. Phys.
+Chem.
+C **117 (24)**, 12407-12414 (2013).
+First we run the steady state solver under illumination, effectively filling the traps present.
+Then we switch off the light and track detrapping charges through the current.
+We then manipulate the current and time values to estimate the DOS(E) and fit the Urbach energy, which yields 63 meV, i.e. sufficiently close to the input value.